 Don’t you love the colors in this salad?
 Close your eyes and just imagine the cool crisp bite of each sweet little bean!
 Juicy tomatoes sliding across your tongue, down into your belly!
+We love this recipe for Green Bean Salad and enjoy it all spring into summer.

-We made this three times this week.
-That is right, 3 times!
+We made this recipe three times this week.
+That is right, three times!
 Yes, it is that good!
 We normally do not eat the same thing more than once during a given week but after eating this last weekend with our pork tenderloin, we made it again for a dinner with family and then another dinner with friends.
 Are we sick of it?
 NOPE!

 This salad is fresh and so flavorful.
 In fact, I am sure after you make it just once you will be coming back to it again and again.
 It goes really well with grilled pork and big juicy rib eye steaks.
 I would also serve it as a simple meal with a crusty baguette and a nice glass of Rose.
 Now, you know it is fresh and flavorful; but, have I mentioned how easy it is?
 Simply blanched green beans are tossed together with heirloom or sweet cherry tomatoes, sherry vinaigrette and a sprinkling of fennel pollen, maldon salt and a crack of fresh black pepper.
 Really, that is it!